 "Nine times out of ten the issue is not going to be that you didn’t do enough testing, or you don’t have enough information.
 Very often it will be the case that the facts are there, and they’re inconvenient."

-"Your training and the challenges you have faced at Michigan Tech have made you mentally tough and intellectually sharp: forged in the hot furnace of the mechanical engineering department, quenched, and tempered until you are a problem-solving piece of high-temper intellectual steel."
+"Your training and the challenges you have faced at Michigan Tech have made you mentally tough and intellectually sharp: forged in the hot furnace of the mechanical and aerospace engineering department, quenched, and tempered until you are a problem-solving piece of high-temper intellectual steel."

 "Your reputation is precious.
 It’s hard to repair, and you must protect it at all costs."